berndverst/mlops-kubeflow-aml/README.md

 This showcases a ML Ops workflow to go from Jupyter notebook to training in Kubeflow and deploying a trained model to Azure ML

-## Setup
-1. Install git and checkout the [git code repository]
-2. Install [anaconda] python version 3.6+
-3. Change working directory into the git code repository root
-4. Create the self contained conda environment.
-In a terminal go to the git code repository root and enter the command:

-   `conda env create --file conda_env.yml`

-5. Any python modules under src need to be available to other scripts.
-This can be done in a couple of ways.
-You can setup and install the python modules by executing the setup.py command below which will install the packages to the conda environments site-packages folder but with a symlink to the src folder so modifications are reflected immediately.

-   `python setup.py develop`

-    As an alternative you may prefer to set the python path directly from the console, within notebooks, test scripts etc. From Pycharm you can also right click the src folder and select the _Mark Directory As | Source Root_ option.

-6. ..
-Place your own project specific setup steps here e.g. copying data files ...

-When distributing your module, you can create a Python egg with the command `python setup.py bdist_egg` and upload the egg.

-NOTE: When working in the project notebooks from within the Equinor network, you may need to include the lines below if your proxy is not otherwise setup.

-`os.environ['HTTP_PROXY']="http://www-proxy.statoil.no:80"`<br />
-`os.environ['HTTPS_PROXY']="http://www-proxy.statoil.no:80"`

-## Using the Python Conda environment

-Once the Python Conda environment has been set up, you can

-* Activate the environment using the following command in a terminal window:

-  * Windows: `activate mlops-workflow-with-kubeflow-and-aml`
-  * Linux, OS X: `source activate mlops-workflow-with-kubeflow-and-aml`
-  * The __environment is activated per terminal session__, so you must activate it every time you open terminal.

-* Deactivate the environment using the following command in a terminal window:

-  * Windows: `deactivate mlops-workflow-with-kubeflow-and-aml`
-  * Linux, OS X: `source deactivate mlops-workflow-with-kubeflow-and-aml`

-* Delete the environment using the command (can't be undone):

-  * `conda remove --name mlops-workflow-with-kubeflow-and-aml --all`

 ## Initial File Structure